 Studies have shown that those living with OCD are more likely to have a substance use disorder or dual diagnosis.
 Because of this, people need treatment that takes care of both illnesses.
-Our OCD treatment Los Angeles provides experts in both areas.
+Our OCD treatment Los Angeles, CA provides experts in both areas.

 Moreover, our staff knows how hard living with OCD can be.
 Additionally, they understand addiction can be deadly.
 As a result, we provide treatment that helps people conquer both conditions.

 What is Obsessive-Compulsive Disorder (OCD)?

 Obsessive-Compulsive Disorder (OCD) is a disorder in which people suffer from recurring, unwanted thoughts and actions.
 Obsessions refer to recurring thoughts, while compulsions refer to repetitive behaviors or actions.
 The thoughts drive a person to repeatedly complete an action or behavior.
 Thus, the behaviors can include excessive cleaning and repeated hand washing.